Bayesian Quantum Multiphase Estimation Algorithm: Optical implementation

-{\bf Proposal for optical multiphase estimation.} So far, we have focused on the parallel estimation of $d$ eigenphases of a unitary matrix: a task that can find possible application in a wide variety of quantum computing tasks based on QPE.
-In addition, in this section we show that our methods can be straightforwardly applied to multiparameter estimation problems in quantum optical interferometry.
-Here, we thus discuss the parallel estimation of $d$ optical phase shifts using a generalized Mach-Zehnder interferometer setup.
+Above, we focus on the parallel estimation of $d$ eigenphases of a unitary matrix: a task that can find possible applications in a wide variety of quantum computing tasks based on QPE.
+In addition, here we show that our methods can be straightforwardly applied to multiparameter estimation problems in quantum optical interferometry.
+In particular, we consider the parallel estimation of $d$ optical phase shifts using a generalized Mach-Zehnder interferometer setup.